Cooking with Nana Ling

 flat lay shot showing all ingredients for honeycomb

-How to make honeycomb
+How to make Honeycomb

+If you have a candy thermometer, this recipe is quite straightforward and extremely reliable.
 You can buy a candy thermometer at Kmart, Woolies, Spotlight and similar stores.
 You can also buy one at an affordable price online.

 If you don’t have a candy thermometer, you’ll have to rely on the colour of the sugar mixture to gauge when it’s cooked.